-Recommendation.
-FB Advisor has engaged GDFM to identify and recommend investment opportunities for its approval.
-GDFM seeks to maintain a defensive approach toward its investment recommendations by emphasizing risk control in its transaction process, which includes (i) the pre-review of each opportunity by one of its portfolio managers to assess the general quality, value and fit relative to our portfolio, (ii) where possible, transaction structuring with a focus on preservation of capital in varying economic environments and (iii) ultimate approval of investment recommendations by GDFM's investment committee.
+GDFM Recommendations.
+As a key part of its strategy, FB Advisor will seek to leverage GDFM's significant access to transaction flow in its investment process.
+GDFM's objective will be to provide investment recommendations, within asset allocation and other guidelines set by FB Advisor, that produce an attractive and stable current yield while preserving capital.
+To achieve these objectives for FB Advisor, GDFM seeks to maintain a defensive approach toward its investment recommendations by emphasizing risk control in its transaction process, which includes: (i) sourcing investment opportunities in senior secured loans, second lien loans and mezzanine obligations via its relationships with major commercial banks, investment banks and other agents and finance providers and through the GSO Group's direct origination of proprietary investments, (ii) the pre-review of each opportunity by one of its portfolio managers to assess the general quality, value and fit relative to the FB Advisor's portfolio, (iii) comprehensive due diligence and credit analysis by an industry specialized research analyst, (iv) transaction structuring with a focus on preservation of capital in varying economic environments and (v) ultimate approval of investment recommendations by GDFM's investment committee.

-Approval.
-After completing its internal transaction process, GDFM will make formal recommendations for review and approval by FB Advisor.
-In connection with its recommendation, it will transmit any relevant underwriting material and other information pertinent to the decision-making process.
-In addition, GDFM will make its staff available to answer inquiries by FB Advisor in connection with its recommendations.
-The consummation of a transaction will require unanimous approval of the members of FB Advisor's investment committee.
+After completing its internal transaction process, GDFM will make a formal recommendation for review and approval by the investment committee of FB Advisor in the form of an investment memorandum.
+In addition, GDFM will make available its staff to answer inquiries by FB Advisor in connection with its recommendations.